ingonyama-zk/icicle/docs/docs/icicle/primitives/hash.md

 Traditional hash functions, such as SHA-2, are difficult to represent within ZK circuits because they involve complex bitwise operations that don’t translate efficiently into arithmetic operations.
 Poseidon, however, is specifically designed to minimize the number of constraints required in these circuits, making it significantly more efficient for use in ZK-SNARKs and other cryptographic protocols that require hashing over field elements.

+Currently the Poseidon implementation is the Optimized Poseidon (https://hackmd.io/@jake/poseidon-spec#Optimized-Poseidon).
+Optimized Poseidon significantly decreases the calculation time of the hash.

+The optional `domain_tag` pointer parameter enables domain separation, allowing isolation of hash outputs across different contexts or applications.

 ## Using Hash API